 Each time that I make a curd, I discover a new use for it.
-I’ve done the obvious (eating by the spoonful and spreading on toast), I’ve used them as filling for molten lava cakes, and I’ve used them to sweeten parfaits.
+I’ve done the obvious (eating by the spoonful and spreading on toast), I’ve used it as filling for molten lava cakes, and I’ve used it to sweeten parfaits.

 I highly suggest that you make some mojito curd and then see if you can manage to save most of it for the recipe I’ll be sharing next week!
 This mojito curd is thick and rich and tastes just like the drink with lime, rum, and fresh mint!